Northern Alabama court rules Corporate Transparency Act unconstitutional

 A federal judge in the U.S. District Court for the Northern District of Alabama ruled March 1 that the Corporate Transparency Act is unconstitutional, following a lawsuit alleging that the law violates five U.S. Constitutional Amendments.

-The Corporate Transparency Act requires certain businesses to report information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Unit about their ownership in an effort to combat tax evasion and money-laundering operations.
+The Corporate Transparency Act requires certain businesses to report information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network about their ownership in an effort to combat tax evasion and money-laundering operations.

 The ruling only affects the plaintiffs in this particular case, so the legislation will remain in effect for all other businesses.